panoply/vscode-liquid/README.md

 <img src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/schema-snippets.png"  atl="Shopify Schema Snippets"  width="100%">

-# Support
+# Support this extension!

+This extension brings sufficient support of the Liquid language to VS Code and aims to provide a well integrated IDE experience for developers using all variations of the language.
+Prior to the release of this extension, Liquid support in vscode and text editors in general was extremely limited with developers stuck using outdated and sometimes broken solutions.

-This extension brings sufficient support of the Liquid language to VS Code.
-If this extension has helped your development workflow and you would like to keep it free then please consider supporting its growth and maintainance:
+Developing this extension has taken a considerable amount of time.
+If it has helped your development workflow and you would like to keep it free of cost then please consider supporting its growth and maintainance:

 **PayPal**: [Donate](https://www.paypal.me/paynicos)<br>
 **BTC**: `35wa8ChA5XvzfFAn5pMiWHWg251xDqxT51`